Braeanne Oribello

 How might we retarget consumers who have previously opted-in to see insurance options with Blend Insurance Agency, but didn’t follow through with accepting a policy?

-Email is the main method of communication to retarget the consumer back into the funnel, introducing an insurance quote chosen by an agent.
+[1] Email is the main method of communication to retarget the consumer back into the funnel, so we used it to introduce an insurance quote chosen by an agent.

 [2] We then take the consumer to a Standalone Webapp to review the quote, and confirm any assumptions made while preparing the quote.